qodecraft/bloccit/README.md

 This is a clone of reddit!

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the link to the app on heroku [blocreddit](https://blocreddit.herokuapp.com/) This README would normally document whatever steps are necessary to get the application up and running.